 Excess debris can also hurt your air conditioning system.
 So if you happen to notice that your air conditioner is not working properly, such as blowing hot air instead of the intended cold air, you may have an issue with your A/C Condenser.

 Plan Your Journey

 Be wary of traffic reports and always consider alternate routes or roads that may be closed off.
 The key to avoiding stress on the road is to plan ahead.
 Even if you don’t end up sticking to the original plan, it is well worth planning a route.
-By taking less than an hour to plan roughly how much you can spend on the road each day and activities that you can stop and do along the way, it will make any summer drive less stressful and more memorable.
+Taking less than an hour to plan roughly how much you can spend on the road each day and activities that you can stop and do along the way, it will make any summer drive less stressful and more memorable.

-When traveling with children this small amount of time spent planning can save a whole lot of hassle on the journey.
+When traveling with children, this small amount of time spent planning can save a whole lot of hassle on the journey.
 It will give the young ones (or young-at-heart) something to look forward to along the way, and could prevent unnecessary arguments.
-Consider the mythical “scenic route,” if you are feeling particularly adventurous.
+Consider the mythical “scenic route” if you are feeling particularly adventurous.

 Check Your Car’s Fluids

 During the summer, we all need water to stay active and prevent dehydration.
 Your car isn’t any different.
 Without maintaining fluid levels in your car, you may find that it decides to breakdown on you in the middle of nowhere.
 The cooling system also works harder during hot temperatures to prevent overheating of the engine.
 To keep the cooling system working effectively, the coolant and distilled water mixture for a vehicle’s radiator should be 50:50.
 As a reminder, never open a hot radiator cap when checking the coolant level in the reservoir.